noxthot/ss22_julia_workshop/pages/introduction/functions.md

 ## Call by reference
 Julia functions do not copy the input but directly operate on the input data.
 This means that changing values of the input in the function body will also change this data for the function caller.
-Whenever you define a function which will modify the input, you should indicate this with a `!` behind the function name:
+Whenever we define a function which will modify the input, we should indicate this with a `!` behind the function name:
 ```julia
 function sincos!(x)
     x .= sin.(cos.(x))